509 Parliament Street Toronto, ON M4X 1P3

 Our pre-professional program incorporates CCDT's resident Company’s vision of strong ballet and modern dance training.
 This combination leads to a well-rounded dancer who is able to interpret and perform the work of diverse choreographers, and to succeed in a wide range of post-secondary training and performance opportunities.

 Full-time students considering entry into performing arts schools and post-secondary dance programs are assured to receive exceptional preparation by training at the School of CCDT.

 About the School of CCDT

 The School of Canadian Contemporary Dance Theatre was launched in 1983 by Artistic Director Deborah Lundmark.
-She began her career as a protégé of Saskatoon’s leading Royal Academy teacher, Sonja Barton, and was greatly inspired by the work of Rachel Browne, founder of Winnipeg Contemporary Dancers.
-Lundmark was a member of Ryerson Polytechnic’s first graduating class and went on to head Brian Foley Studios’ ballet department until 1982.
+Ms. Lundmark began her career as a protégé of Saskatoon’s leading Royal Academy teacher, Sonja Barton, and was greatly inspired by the work of Rachel Browne, founder of Winnipeg Contemporary Dancers.
+She was a member of Ryerson Polytechnic’s first graduating class and went on to head Brian Foley Studios’ ballet department until 1982.

 Ms. Lundmark’s vision in founding her school was to develop non-competitive training that reflected the values of her CCDT performing company, founded in 1980 with partner, Michael deConinck Smith.
 Her company brought together creative young people in a co-operative setting to make contemporary art, and so she focused her school on developing that same company-like ethos, calling it performance training.